Jorge-Mario-18/MLS-STATS-APP/README.md

 # MLS-STATS-APP

-This is my latest project using the Streamlit framework.
-I created a dashboard showing various stats from Major League Soccer.
-I scraped the MLS Data from Sports-Reference.com to get the latest tables using beautifulsoup.
-I then used plotly express to create different visualizations showing both xG, Goal Difference, and Goals scored.
-I experimented with different libraries such as Seaborn, Matplotlib, and Plotly.
-These libraries have there own advantages and disadvantages and I've had most of my experience working with Matplotlib.
-In this case I decided to use Plotly as I found it to match overall the aesthetic of Streamlit.
-Lastly Streamlit made it very easy for someone else to create their own visualizations combining different categories provided from the data.
-I used radio buttons where a user can choose between the Eastern and Western Conference and plot the different categories on an X and Y axis.
-You can see how some factors relate to others.
-I found this project to be extremely enjoyable as I was able to see in real time how my code change on Streamlit.
-I was also happy that there was a plethora of different documentation available whenever I got stuck.
-I'll defiantly be incorporating Streamlit in the future!
+This is my latest project built using the Streamlit framework.
+The dashboard provides various statistics from Major League Soccer (MLS), including key metrics such as xG, Goal Difference, and Goals Scored.
+Project Overview

+    Data Collection: I scraped MLS data from Sports-Reference.com using BeautifulSoup to retrieve the latest standings and team statistics.
+    Visualizations: I created interactive visualizations with Plotly Express, displaying insights such as xG, Goal Difference, and Goals Scored.
+The use of Streamlit makes it easy for users to interact with these visualizations.
+    Libraries Used: I explored multiple libraries, including Seaborn, Matplotlib, and Plotly, weighing their pros and cons.
+While I have extensive experience with Matplotlib, I opted for Plotly for this project due to its seamless integration with Streamlit and its visual appeal.

+Key Features

+    User-Generated Visualizations: I implemented interactive features allowing users to customize their visualizations.
+With radio buttons, users can choose between the Eastern and Western conferences and select different categories to plot on the X and Y axes.
+    Real-Time Feedback: Streamlit made it easy to see changes to the code in real time, which greatly enhanced the development process.
+    Data Exploration: Users can explore the relationship between different statistics and gain insights from the MLS dataset.

+Why Streamlit?

+    I thoroughly enjoyed working with Streamlit.
+It provided a fast and intuitive way to turn scripts into interactive dashboards.
+The wealth of available documentation helped me troubleshoot and iterate quickly.
+I will definitely be incorporating Streamlit into future projects!

+View the App

-You can view the app/dashboard here: https://mls-stats-restrepo.streamlit.app/
+You can view the app and interact with the dashboard here:

-- Jorge Mario Restrepo
+MLS Stats Dashboard